microsoft/startups/content/laptop-to-cloud/containers/dockerfiles.md

 FROM alpine
 ```

 While we can start from scratch, we rarely want to.
 We're starting with a base image of the Alpine Linux distro.
 Alpine Linux is great because it's light-weight, keeping our image size down.
-In some cases you might start with an official image for the language or framework you're using, like the Go, .NET, or Ruby.
+In most cases you'll start with an official image for the language or framework you're using, like the Go, .NET, or Ruby.

 ```Dockerfile
 RUN date > created.txt